wessenstam/CE-ahvworkshop/ILT-Stuff/ilt-stuff.rst

 At this stage you should be able ssh into the VyOS router on the defined eth0 IP address.
 In this example we defined 192.168.1.99.
 Use ``ssh vyos@192.168.1.99`` and use **vyos** as the password.

-To make it easier for the rest of the configuration, download this `file <Scripts/vyosconfig.txt>`_` and open it up in a text editor.
+To make it easier for the rest of the configuration, download this file :download:`here <Scripts/vyosconfig.txt>`

+and open it up in a text editor.

 .. figure:: images/ilt_009.png